cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-07-23

+`signal_conditioner` chain reordered: the dynamic smoother now runs before the pre-clip, and a `smoothed()` accessor exposes the signal at that point -- cleaned, but not yet clipped or compressed.
+The motivation is peak timing.
+The clip flattens every big crest into a plateau, so the apex lands wherever residual ripple happens to sit (twin-tip flips), and the compressor's gain falls as the attack envelope rises, pulling apexes earlier with decelerating strength so peak-to-peak spans read long; measured on the hz corpus this biased span-based period estimates 1-3% flat, larger than the physical attack sharpening it masked.
+Peak-timing analyses read `smoothed()`; level-driven detectors keep the conditioned output, which still passes through clip, gate and compressor exactly once.
+The conditioned output shifts slightly (clipping a smoothed signal is not smoothing a clipped one): the five golden-CSV suites fed conditioned samples drifted 0.2-0.4% of rows, sub-dB, and were re-minted; the pitch detector's 54 frequency cases and the peak picker suite pass unchanged.
+Reference page, fundamentals excerpt and figure updated.
+Study behind the change: hz KB `cycfi_ai_dev/q/early_prediction/span_histogram`.

 ## 2026-07-21

 `00a1cc23` New `q::peak_picker`, a causal derivative-based local-maximum picker,